Sam Hornish Jr.: 2011−2014: Return to Nationwide competition

 Before the 2011 season Penske sold the owners' points of its No. 77 car to Rusty Wallace Racing, to be driven by owner Rusty Wallace's son (and team driver) Steve at the season-opening Daytona 500, for financial reasons.
 As a result, Penske moved Hornish to the Nationwide Series to drive the team's No. 12 Dodge Charger.
 He drove the 5-hour Energy 500 at Pocono Raceway in Front Row Motorsports' No. 38 Ford Fusion, filling in for Travis Kvapil (who was driving in a Truck Series event at Texas).
 Hornish started in 26th place and finished 35th, 60 laps behind.
-He drove twelve races with the No. 12 team, moving to Penske's No. 22 for a 13th race at Iowa Speedway.
-At Iowa Hornish started in third place and led from laps 13 through 51, later dropping five laps behind to finish 24th.
+He drove twelve races with the No. 12 team, moving to Penske's No. 22 for a thirteenth race at Iowa Speedway.
+At Iowa Hornish started in third place and led from laps thirteen through 51, later dropping five laps behind to finish 24th.
 In the WYPALL* 200 Powered by Kimberly-Clark Professional at Phoenix International Raceway, he started in fifth place and led for the race's final 61 laps after passing Ricky Stenhouse Jr. (who led for a race-high 73 laps) for his first career victory in the series.

 Hornish returned to the series with Penske for a full-time season in 2012.
 Winless, he had second-place finishes at Indianapolis, Montréal and Kentucky.
 After a race at Talladega Superspeedway, Danica Patrick intentionally spun Hornish's car into the main straightaway wall after he made contact with her during the race.
 He finished fourth at the season-ending Ford EcoBoost 300 at Homestead-Miami Speedway, and was fourth in points with 1,146.

 Hornish returned to the Sprint Cup Series for one race in Penske's No. 12: the STP 400 at Kansas Speedway.
-Starting in 10th place, he led for seven laps and finished 19th (one lap behind).
+Starting in tenth place, he led for seven laps and finished nineteenth (one lap behind).
 Midway through the season, Hornish replaced A. J. Allmendinger in Penske's No. 22 car after Allmendinger was suspended by NASCAR for failing a drug test.
 Allmendinger qualified in eighth place, but due to the driver change Hornish had to move to the rear of the field.
 He finished 33rd, after a mid-race crash required ten laps of repair time.
 Hornish drove the car in the remaining races, with a season-best fifth place at Watkins Glen.
 Aside from that race, his best finishes were a trio of eleventh places at Atlanta, Richmond and Chicagoland.
 Hornish's best start of the season was fourth at Dover, where he finished 25th (seven laps behind).